timmorrisdev/south-coast-sup/README.md

     - iPhone 12
     - iPad air 2

 The only issue I found was that the buttons across the site were not displaying correctly.
 This was fixed by switching out any 'button' elements with 'a' elements and then styling accordingly.
-A screen grab of the issue can be seen [here]()
+A screen grab of the issue can be seen [here.](https://github.com/TimMorrisDev/south-coast-sup/blob/master/assets/screenshots/iOS%20button%20issue.PNG)

 ___
 ## Deployment
 ### GitHub Pages
 The project was deployed to GitHub pages using the following method.
-1. Log in to [GitHub.com](https://github.com/) and locate the south-coast-sup reposotory in my account.
+1. Log in to [GitHub.com](https://github.com/) and locate the south-coast-sup repository in my account.
-2. Selct the repo 'settings' menu and navigate to the 'pages' tab on the left hand side.
+2. Select the repo 'settings' menu and navigate to the 'pages' tab on the left hand side.
-3. In the 'source' section, select the master branch as the source for the site deployemnt.
+3. In the 'source' section, select the master branch as the source for the site deployment.
 4. Hit 'save' and wait a few mins for GitHub to process.
-The 'pages' settings tab will now show a message to confirm the reposotory is being published to the address https://timmorrisdev.github.io/south-coast-sup/.
+The 'pages' settings tab will now show a message to confirm the repository is being published to the address https://timmorrisdev.github.io/south-coast-sup/.

-### Forking the reposotory in GitHub
+### Forking the repository in GitHub
-Forking the repository creates a copy of the original repository in your own account to allow chages to be made without affecting the original repository.
+Forking the repository creates a copy of the original repository in your own account to allow changes to be made without affecting the original repository.
 1. Log in to GitHub and navigate to the GitHub repository page.
 2. In the top-right of the page, below the user avatar, locate the "fork" button.
 3. Click the "fork" button and you should now have a copy of the repository in your own account.